KarlFarrugiaIcon/OreillyKatas2023/Resources/ADRs/ADR05-Event-driven-architecture.md

 ## Decision

-The Event-Driven architecture is proposed as the foundational approach for handling domain events and communication between Microservices.
+The Event-Driven architecture will be used as the foundational approach for handling domain events and communication between Microservices.

 ## Consequences
 Positive: